Core Cities Group

 The Core Cities Group (also Core Cities UK) is a self-selected and self-financed collaborative advocacy group of large regional cities in the United Kingdom outside Greater London.
-The group was formed in 1995 and serves as a partnership of eleven city councils: Belfast, Birmingham, Bristol, Cardiff, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham and Sheffield.
+The group was formed in 1995 and serves as a partnership of twelve city councils: Belfast, Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, Manchester, Newcastle, Nottingham and Sheffield.

 The Core Cities Group has wide-ranging interests, encompassing transport and connectivity, innovation and business support, skills and employment, sustainable communities, culture and creative industries, climate change, finance and industry, and governance.
 During 2012, the first wave of city deals recognised the eight cities as "the largest and most economically important English cities outside of London".
 The group in 2020 featured a combined population of over 6 million within eleven of its cities.
 It has been considered one of the most powerful political lobbying groups in the country.

+The Core Cities Group is represented on the Local Government Leaders' Council by its chair.

 History

 The group formed in 1995 and membership was made up of eight local authorities with city status; of which six are metropolitan borough councils and two are unitary authorities in the English local government system.
 These cities were: Birmingham, Bristol, Leeds, Liverpool, Manchester, Newcastle, Nottingham and Sheffield.
 The local authorities came together to challenge the centralised nature of the British state by advocating for the devolution of greater freedom and controls.
 The eight city councils are also members of the pan-European Eurocities network, a group co-founded by Birmingham City Council.

-In 2003 the Deputy Prime Minister John Prescott addressed the Core Cities Group, advocating "choke-off growth in the economic powerhouse of London and the south-east" in order to stimulate growth and productivity within the Core Cities.
+In 2003, the Deputy Prime Minister John Prescott addressed the Core Cities Group, advocating "choke-off growth in the economic powerhouse of London and the south-east" in order to stimulate growth and productivity within the Core Cities.

 With the exception of Bradford and Hull, the initial members of the group mirrored the first county boroughs, that is the 10 English cities "dealt with as separate counties" under the Local Government Act 1888.
-Since 2010 several British cities outside England began discussions for incorporation into the group.
-In August 2014, Glasgow joined the group as the first non-English city, followed by Cardiff in 2014 and Belfast joined in 2019.
-Though Edinburgh has taken part in meetings and was approached about membership, it has never officially been a member of the group.
+Since 2010, several British cities outside England began discussions for incorporation into the group.
+In August 2014, Glasgow joined the group as the first non-English city, followed by Cardiff in 2014, Belfast in 2019, and Edinburgh in 2025.

 In 2018, Bristol hosted the first meeting of Core Cities Group leaders with combined authority mayors.
-In October 2018 the group published a report titled "Cities 2030: Global Success, Local Prosperity", arguing for the economic potential of British cities - where they lag behind international counterparts - combined with a vision for cities.
+In October 2018, the group published a report titled "Cities 2030: Global Success, Local Prosperity", arguing for the economic potential of British cities – where they lag behind international counterparts – combined with a vision for cities.